lhwitten/thingLooker/docs/computer-vision.md

         },
 ```

 Here is what the image directory looks like:

-## Simulate a circle packing exploration heuristic

-See [this]() page to learn more.

 ## Create a Script that Could Run a Forward Pass through a NeRF Outside of the Nerfstudio Scaffolding

 ### Overview

-We wrote a script that given a pose and a nerf config file, would run a forward pass through the NeRF.
-There was no infrastructure to do this easily in NeRFStudio so we created it outselves by loading
+We wrote a script that given a pose and a nerf config file, would run a forward
+pass through the NeRF.
+There was no infrastructure to do this easily in
-our config as a model instance and then performing inference using the pose as input.
-Also something to note is that load_model.py, the script that performs the described functionality, lives inside the nerfstudio repo to make imports easier, not the thingLooker repo.
-The script is run as a subprocess in our explore.py file, which actually does our image comparison.
+NeRFStudio so we created it outselves by loading our config as a model instance
+and then performing inference using the pose as input.
+Also something to note is
+that load_model.py, the script that performs the described functionality, lives
+inside the nerfstudio repo to make imports easier, not the thingLooker repo.
+The
+script is run as a subprocess in our explore.py file, which actually does our
+image comparison.
 Explore is our main script.
-Load_model can be found [here](https://github.com/jes-bro/nerfstudio), in our nerfstudio repo.
+Load_model can be found
+[here](https://github.com/jes-bro/nerfstudio), in our nerfstudio repo.

 ### Steps

-* Parse the CL arguments to get transform
+- Parse the CL arguments to get transform
-* Convert transform to right format for processing
+- Convert transform to right format for processing
-* Call get_rgb_from_pose_transform() with config pointing to trained NeRF and pose
+- Call get_rgb_from_pose_transform() with config pointing to trained NeRF and
+  pose
-* Generate camera object and camera ray bundle corresponding to pose
+- Generate camera object and camera ray bundle corresponding to pose
-* Pass that into NeRF for forward pass
+- Pass that into NeRF for forward pass
-* Call model.get_rgba_image() to extract the image corresponding to the pose
+- Call model.get_rgba_image() to extract the image corresponding to the pose
-* Display the figure for verification
+- Display the figure for verification
-* Save the image to a file
+- Save the image to a file

 ### Usage

 This script is used to run a forward pass through the nerf.
-The function can run standalone as well.
-When we were testing it initially, rather than parsing CL input we just provided the input at the bottom of the script and called the get_rgba_from_pose_transform() with inputs.
-In our explore context, the function is called when we need a NeRF output that corresponds to the pose recieved from the iPhone through the arkit repo.
+The function can run
+standalone as well.
+When we were testing it initially, rather than parsing CL
+input we just provided the input at the bottom of the script and called the
+get_rgba_from_pose_transform() with inputs.
+In our explore context, the function
+is called when we need a NeRF output that corresponds to the pose recieved from
+the iPhone through the arkit repo.

 ### Implementation

 Here is the load_model.py implementation:

 ```python
 import numpy as np